Total $\mathbb{A}$-variation flows: Introduction

 \section{Introduction}

 Let $\Omega\subset\R^n$ be some bounded open domain with Lipschitz boundary.
-We are concerned with equations of the type with either Neumann or Dirichlet boundary conditions specified further below.
-Here $f(x,y)$ is a convex function in $y$ with linear growth, but no continuity or regularity assumptions and $\mathbb{A}=A\text{D}$ is a constant coefficient linear differential operator of first order such as for instance the full gradient $\mathbb{A}=\text{D}$, the symmetric gradient $\sym u:=\frac{\text{D}u+(\text{D}u)^T}{2}$ or the divergence $\mathbb{A}=\div$.
+We are concerned with functionals of the type and the corresponding gradient flows, given, at least formally, by with either Neumann or Dirichlet boundary conditions specified further below.